Omni (magazine)

-Omni was a science and science fiction magazine published in its domestic American market as well as the UK.
+Omni was a science and science fiction magazine published for domestic American and UK markets.
 It contained articles on science, parapsychology, and short works of science fiction and fantasy.
 It was published as a print version between October 1978 and 1995.
 The first Omni e-magazine was published on CompuServe in 1986 and the magazine switched to a purely online presence in 1996.
 It ceased publication abruptly in late 1997, following the death of co-founder Kathy Keeton; activity on the magazine's website ended the following April.